Isoquinoline: In the human body

 Parkinson's disease, a slowly progressing movement disorder, is thought to be caused by certain neurotoxins.
 A neurotoxin called MPTP (1[N]-methyl-4-phenyl-1,2,3,6-tetrahydropyridine), the precursor to MPP+, was found and linked to Parkinson's disease in the 1980s.
 The active neurotoxins destroy dopaminergic neurons, leading to parkinsonism and Parkinson's disease.
 Several tetrahydroisoquinoline derivatives have been found to have the same neurochemical properties as MPTP.
 These derivatives may act as precursors to active neurotoxins.

 Other uses

-Isoquinolines are used in the manufacture of dyes, paints, insecticides and antifungals.
-It is also used as a solvent for the extraction of resins and terpenes, and as a corrosion inhibitor.
+Isoquinolines are used in the manufacture of dyes, paints, insecticides and fungicides.
+It is also used as a solvent for the liquid–liquid extraction of resins and terpenes, and as a corrosion inhibitor.